Some info has been automatically translated. Show original language

 PRETTY CHARACTER HOUSE WITH POOL

-Very nice and spacious house allowing to stay with an extended family (there were 11 of us) without any problems.
-Samuel was extremely flexible on check-in and check-out times.
-Samuel had delicate touches on the occasion of Christmas, which particularly touched us.
-Do it again during the summer season to enjoy the beautiful outdoor amenities!
+Very nice and spacious house allowing you to stay with extended family (there were 11 of us) without any problems.
+Samuel was extremely flexible on check-in and checkout times.
+Samuel had some nice touches for Christmas, which particularly touched us.
+To be repeated during the summer season to enjoy the beautiful outdoor facilities!

 Superhost